 - If a plant makes few runners; you can divide the crown with a sharp knife and replant the crown pieces.

-Strawberry Problems and Control
+Strawberry Diseases and Pests

 - Gray mold (Botrytis blight) produces a fuzzy gray coating on blossoms and berries; remove and destroy damaged flowers and fruits; harvest fruits frequently before they become infected; spray plants with compost tea, a natural fungicide.